Living off the Land | Foraging | Survival

 Join Human Nature Hunting for a long weekend of wild food immersion, led by botanical adventurer Kyle Chamberlain.
 Continuing with our focus to help heal the connection between humans and nature, this experiential outdoor educational course is designed to elevate your confidence in foraging sustenance from the land, and foster community and dialogue around our connection to the earth and each other.

 Explore the gastronomic richness of Northeastern Washington's flora, in the context of stone-age subsistence skills and bio-diverse culinary artistry for the modern gourmand.
 (See course topics, below).
 Prepare the staples of an ancestral diet, with wild ingredients, integrating survival skills like friction fire, stone tools, fibercraft, and basketry.
-A hands-on education in small animal processing and cooking will complete the holistic edible experience.
+A hands-on education in small animal processing and cooking (subject to local ground squirrel populations) will complete the holistic edible experience.
 Beyond the primitive, we'll also explore the cutting edge of sustainable Northwestern food culture.
-Limited to ten participants; register early to reserve your spot.

 Limited to small groups, there will be minimal classroom time with emphasis on hands-on, outdoor active learning.
 Gourmet (paleo-based) meals are included and sleeping arrangements will be outdoor camping style with limited indoor facilities available.
 There are limited sleeping arrangements available in wall tents/cabins.
 Minimum recommended age is 18, (or 10 if accompanied by parent).
 We encourage parent/children teams so please talk to us if you’d like to bring a youngster with you who is younger than 10.